What Is A Vault Toilet?

 The vault toilet is a closed holder made of strong solid.
 The tank can hold human waste and toilet paper, but it cannot tolerate trash.

 Human waste can be held into the vault toilets temporarily in that areas where sewer lines or running water are not available.
 The environment is not also harmed by this type of Vault.
-Camping areas and adventurous parks also go for Vault toilets.
+Camping areas, where vault bathroom facilities are essential, and adventurous parks also go for Vault toilets.

 These toilets are economically friendly and also give privacy to the people.
 Maintenance and cleaning of the vault toilet are also cheap.